Printers’ Vocabulary: Get to know your Bleed

 What is bleed?

-Bleed is an extra area of print that is added around the edge of the document, usually around 3mm in size, beyond where the document will eventually be cut.
+Bleed is an extra area of print that is included around the edge of the document, usually 3mm in size, beyond where the document will eventually be cut.

 Why is bleed important?

 Bleed may sound unnecessary – why add an area of print that will only be cut off?
 Isn’t that a waste?
-Well, bleed is actually an important fail-safe when printing documents, as, even with print experts and high-tech machines like we have here at QuickPrint, the cut can never be 100% accurate.
-Bleed ensures that when the document is eventually cut, whether this is using a guillotine or a good old pair of scissors, the printed design extends all the way to the edge.
+Well, bleed is actually an important fail-safe when printing documents.
+Even with print experts and high-tech machines like we have here at QuickPrint, the cut can never be 100% accurate.
+There will always be a small amount of movement.
+Bleed ensures that when the document is eventually trimmed, whether using a guillotine or a pair of scissors, the printed design extends all the way to the cut edge.
 This means that if the cut is bigger than it should be, there isn’t an unsightly white margin left around the edge.

 When and where is bleed used?